empowerID/empowernow_docs/docs/services/bff/how-to/secret-rotation.md

 - Serve both old and new keys in JWKS during the grace window (jwks_manager preserves previous entries when you write the new JWKS).
 - Keep old client credentials valid at IdP until all pods/instances are rolled.
 - Stagger restarts; validate `/auth/login`, `/auth/callback`, and bearer calls.

+FAQ

+- Why not rotate `client_secret` automatically?
+  - Shared secrets are weaker and harder to distribute/rotate safely.
+Prefer `private_key_jwt` with `jwks_uri` so rotation is done by updating JWKS.
+- Can I update `client_secret` via DCR PATCH?
+  - Not via the public endpoint in our IdP.
+Use an admin/out-of-band update if absolutely necessary.

 Rotate salts and CSRF/state secrets